LINDELY, Novel, published 11 October by Gutkind

 Pietà staged at Heddadagene in Oslo, June 2017

-Pietà is staged at Heddadagene, a new theatre festival at nine Oslo theatres from the 9-18 June, 2017.
+Pietà is staged at Heddadagene, a new theatre festival at nine Oslo theatres 9-18 June, 2017.
 Pietà is played at Det Norske Teatret the 14. and 15. as a guest performance by Haugesund Teater.
 Players: Janna Kari Kvinnesland and Motiejus Kurmis.
 The play is staged three times in Haugesund in the same period.

-Pietà translated to and published in Russian, March 2017
+Pietà published in Russian, March 2017

 In March 2017 the Russian publisher Tsentr Knigi Rudomino released a collection of eight contemporary Danish plays in Russian translation.
 One of them is Pietà – or as we now say: Пьета.